renanstn/renanstn/README.md

 ## Hobbies

-- :hammer_and_wrench: Develop random projects, in random languages, just for fun
+- :hammer_and_wrench: Random projects, in random languages
 - :video_game: Games development, using the amazing [Godot Engine](https://godotengine.org/)
 - :shipit: Solve some CTF challenges, and write some writeups
 - :rocket: Sometimes, 3D modeling, using [Blender](https://www.blender.org/), why not?